 - Visit the Hot Springs: A simple trail parallels a bubbling, sulfuric spring through Pai's small national park.
-Swimming is allowed, assuming you can handle the steep entrance fee, extreme heat, and gagging smell!
+Swimming is allowed, assuming you can handle the steep entrance fee, scalding water, and gagging smell!

 - Enjoy the River: Much more serene than the party-scene tubing in Vang Vieng, Laos, both tubing and white water rafting are available between Mae Hong Son and Pai.

-- Try Fishing: An expat-owned bungalow operation just outside of town offers several pay ponds where you can purchase bait and fish by the hour.
-The staff are friendly, and fishing makes for quite a relaxing day even if little is caught.
-The ponds are stocked with a large variety of exotic fish including piranha!
-See http://www.paifarm.com/ for more details.
+- Try Fishing: Bueng Pai Farm, a small farm and bungalow operation just outside of town, offers several pay ponds where you can purchase bait to fish by the hour.
+The staff are friendly and the setting is nice.
+The ponds are stocked with a large variety of exotic fish.

 - Go to the Overlook: The overlook, located in a strangely set "Chinese Village," is more or less about enjoying the cup of tea included with the reasonable entrance fee while taking in green views of the valley.